Autovía A-8

-The Autovía A-8 is a highway (autovía) that connects all the regions on the Northern Coast of Spain.
-It is known as the Autovía del Cantábrico (also known as "Transcantábrica") and connects Baamonde (Begonte, Galicia) and Bilbao, where it continues as the Autopista AP-8 to the French border.
+The Autovía A-8, also called the Autovía del Cantábrico and Transcantábric, is a highway (autovía) completed in 2015 which connects all the northern coastal regions of Spain.
+It connects Baamonde in Begonte, Galicia to Bilbao, where it continues as the Autopista AP-8 to the French border.
 The road passes Ribadeo, Avilés, Gijón, Santander and Bilbao.

+Construction

+The road passes through hilly terrain with many viaducts and tunnels.
+It includes special vehicle-sensing signals on the foggy section between Mondoñedo and Abadín.

 Bilbao area

-Currently the A-8 is also the main beltway of the Greater Bilbao conurbation, which has about a million inhabitants in the metropolitan area.
-This causes great traffic congestion along the stretch of 30 kilometres of the highway that passes by Bilbao and its metropolitan area, from Galdakao to Muskiz.
+The A-8 is the main beltway of the Greater Bilbao conurbation, which has about a million inhabitants in the metropolitan area.
+The 30 km of the highway that passes by Bilbao and its metropolitan area, from Galdakao to Muskiz, suffers from considerable traffic congestion.

-Supersur
+Supersur by-pass

 A new toll by-pass of the city, known as Supersur is being built.
-The by-pass will be 36 km long and most of its length will be tunnels under the Pagasarri range, as there is no physical space to build it elsewhere.
+The by-pass will be 36 km long.
+Under the Pagasarri range most of it will be in tunnels, as there is no physical space to build it elsewhere.